josephmontes/VAA/README.md

   - Of the 20 pitchers, only 9 have had qualifying seasons afterwards where they threw it effectively: Michael Wacha, Max Fried, Justin Verlander, Antonio Senzatela, Joe Musgrove, Brad Keller, Ross Stripling, Justin Steele, Tyler Wells
     - Of these 9 pitchers, 2 ended up regressing in a qualifying season after: Antonio Senzatela and Michael Wacha
     - Of the remaining 7 pitchers, 2 do not qualify for 2023 but showed regression in their 200+ 4-Seamers this season: Brad Keller and Ross Stripling
-    - The remaining 4 pitchers: Justin Verlander, Joe Musgrove, Justin Steele, Tyler Wells
+    - The remaining 5 pitchers: Max Fried, Justin Verlander, Joe Musgrove, Justin Steele, Tyler Wells

-###### PLAYER SPLOTLIGHT
+###### PLAYER SPOTLIGHT
-- Justin Steele
-  - matter of getting the fastball tucked into the corner
-  - a slight bit higher than 2022
-  - works off slider

 - 2022 CY Young Winner Justin Verlander
   - got his fastball much higher in 2022 than in 2019
   - works off slider